djpmsft/ADF_Labs/MovieAnalytics.md

     ![Upsert](./assets/MovieAnalytics/AlterRow.PNG "Upsert")

-1. **Write to a SQL DW Sink** Now that you have finished all your transformation logic, you are ready to write to a Sink.
+1. **Write to a SQL DB Sink** Now that you have finished all your transformation logic, you are ready to write to a Sink.
     1. Add a Sink by clicking on the + icon next to your Upsert transformation and clicking Sink under Destination.
-    1. In the Sink tab, create a new SQL DW dataset via the + New button.
+    1. In the Sink tab, create a new SQL DB dataset via the + New button.
     ![Data Flow](./assets/MovieAnalytics/dataflow6.png)
-    1. Select Azure SQL Data Warehouse from the tile list.
+    1. Select Azure SQL Data Database from the tile list.
     ![Data Flow](./assets/MovieAnalytics/dataflow7.png)
-    1. Select a new linked service and configure your SQL DW connection credentials.
+    1. Select a new linked service and configure your SQL DB connection credentials.
 Click 'Create' when finished.
     ![Data Flow](./assets/MovieAnalytics/dataflow8.png)
     1. In the dataset configuration, select 'Create new table' and enter in your desired table name.
 Click 'Finish' once completed.
     ![Data Flow](./assets/MovieAnalytics/dataflow9.png)
     1. Since an upsert condition was specified, you need to go to the Settings tab and select 'Allow upsert' based on key columns PrimaryGenre and year.
     ![Sink](./assets/MovieAnalytics/Sink.PNG "Sink")

 At this point, You have finished building your 8 transformation Mapping Data Flow.
 It's time to run the pipeline and see the results!

 ![Data Flow Canvas](./assets/MovieAnalytics/DataFlowCanvas.PNG "Data Flow Canvas")

 ## Running the Pipeline

 Go to the pipeline canvas.
-Because SQL DW in Data Flow uses [PolyBase](https://docs.microsoft.com/sql/relational-databases/polybase/polybase-guide?view=sql-server-2017), you must specify a blob or ADLS staging folder.
-In the Execute Data Flow activity's settings tab, open up the PolyBase accordion and select your ADLS linked service and specify a staging folder path.
+In the Execute Data Flow activity's settings tab, you will see the data flow selected and the compute environment used.
+In this lab, you should use the default 4 core general purpose cluster.

 ![Data Flow](./assets/MovieAnalytics/pipeline1.png)